 Whistler in British Columbia

 Best for snow-sure slopes - Whistler Blackcomb is the most snow sure resort, receiving an annual average of 11 metres and renowned for its quality of light dry powder.

-Best for groups - We have a large selection of fantastic accommodation perfect for groups in Whistler from catered chalet comfort to hotels in prime locations to access the slopes.
-Fernie and Big 3 in Banff (Sunshine Village, Lake Louise and Mt Norquay resorts) off excellent slope variety as well as mileage so you'll never ski the same run twice.
-They also have plenty of non skiing activities to do and lively towns.
+Best for groups - We have a large selection of fantastic accommodation perfect for groups in Whistler - from self-catered apartments to hotels in prime locations to access the pistes.
+As the largest ski resort in North America, there's something for everyone on Whistler's slopes.
+Fernie and Banff offer excellent slope variety as well as mileage so you'll never ski the same run twice - perfect for mixed ability groups - and there's also plenty of non skiing activities to do and lively towns to explore.

 Skiing in Canada

 Canada’s ski resorts are some the best on the planet, boasting spacious slopes with perfectly groomed, world-class powder snow for all abilities of skiers and snowboarders.
 English is spoken in every resort, whilst hospitality and service tends to be unbeatable, ultimately leading to the perfect ski holiday.

 The largest and most well-known ski resorts in Canada are located in British Columbia, Alberta and Quebec.
 British Columbia has spectacular scenery and legendary champagne powder; ski resorts include Whistler, Fernie and Kicking Horse.